Every website needs a footer, but creating and managing it seems to be at the bottom of the list almost each time people start building a website.

 Let’s run through where you can find and customize your website’s footer while using Rosa 2:

-- From your WordPress Dashboard, navigate to Appearance → Block Areas.
+- From your WordPress Dashboard, navigate to Appearance → Editor.

-We built the footer for Rosa 2 entirely using default Gutenberg blocks.
+We built the footer for Rosa 2 entirely using the full site editing feature and default editor blocks.
 The advantage of using blocks is that you can add and remove them as you want, depending on your needs.

-We recommend using the Blocks Navigation tool to navigate the different columns and text areas, as shown below.
+We recommend using the List View tool to navigate the different columns and text areas, as shown below.

-The footer can be easily customized by using the available styles on the Group blocks.
+You can easily customize the footer by using the available options from the Sidecar block.
 To access them, follow the instructions below:

 Editing the footer credits